 It's revealed in the Shining Armor Arc that Minuette is actually the Master in pony form, with his consciousness sealed inside a fob watch.
 She refuses to give into his attempts to open it and become him again.Like Bright Eyes, after putting up with his attempts to regain control for the entire arc, she manages to destroy him for good by feeding him to the Blank Wolf in the Grand Finale, obtaining a life of her own independent of him in the process (though she may still be a Time Lord)..

-In My Little Pony: Friendship Is Magic fan novel Fragments, the pegasus "Sky" wakes up injured, alone in a forest, and totally unaware that he is a Changeling, and supposed to be an enemy of Equestria.
+In the My Little Pony: Friendship Is Magic fan novel Fragments, the pegasus "Sky" wakes up injured, alone in a forest, and totally unaware that he is a Changeling, and supposed to be an enemy of Equestria.
 It takes him many weeks to discover his true identity, and by that time he has thoroughly and enthusiastically absorbed Pony culture, so he no longer wants to live in a Changeling Hive — even if he could find his Hive anymore, after the defeat of Queen Chrysalis.

 Ghost Boy centres around events after Wreck-It Ralph, with the Big Bad of that movie Turbo getting his memory wiped after resurrection, and living with the main cast.
 You can guess what he ends up finding out.But the trope itself gets notably averted: Turbo actively rejects his evil self, and ultimately ends up killing it for good when it scrounges up a separate body.

-Discussed in Fire Emblem Awakening fanfic Pretender, Robin believes that his past self before he got amnesia must have been a terrible person since no one bothered to look for him as he probably went missing and he was left for dead in a field.
+Discussed in Fire Emblem Awakening fanfic Pretender, Robin believes that his past self before he got amnesia must have been a terrible person since no one bothered to look for him as he probably went missing and was left for dead in a field.